-Choosing an auto insurance company is sometimes difficult: companies' rates may vary by driving record, age, and location, and every company provides a different set of discounts.
-USAA and Infinity are two of America's top insurance companies, selling competitively priced insurance policies in most US states.
+Choosing a car insurance company is difficult: the rates each insurer offers can vary widely based on your location, vehicle, and driving record, and every company provides a different set of discounts.
+USAA and Infinity are counted among the nation's most popular insurance companies, selling competitively priced policies across most of the US.

-In an effort to make shopping for car insurance easier, we collected average prices from Infinity and USAA.
-The below cover a variety of pricing components, including credit rating, driving infractions, and age.
-Check out the below rates and find the perfect policy for you.
+To help simplify the process of comparing insurance companies, we pulled average policy rates from Infinity and USAA.
+The below cover myriad rating factors, including credit history, driving infractions, and age.
+Examine these figures and find the perfect policy for you.

-If you have very poor credit, USAA could be the way to go.
-Typically, USAA offers better premiums than Infinity for drivers with credit scores of lower than 580.
-Drivers with excellent credit — a score of 800-plus — should lean toward USAA, which typically beats Infinity by $3,041 annually.
-Check out typical insurance rates by credit score for Infinity and USAA:
+If you have very poor credit, USAA could be the best option for you.
+Typically, USAA offers cheaper rates than Infinity for drivers with credit scores of lower than 580.
+Drivers with exceptional credit — a score of 800-plus — should lean toward USAA, which typically beats Infinity by $3,041 per year.
+Check out average insurance rates by credit score for Infinity and USAA below.